krikamol/krikamol.github.io/_publications/2019-low-rank-random-tensor-for-bilinear-pooling.md

   - qianli_ma
   - heiko_neumann
   - siyu_tang
-abstract: " Bilinear pooling is capable of extracting high-order information from data, which makes it suitable for fine-grained visual understanding and information fusion.
+abstract: "Bilinear pooling is capable of extracting high-order information from data, which makes it suitable for fine-grained visual understanding and information fusion.
 Despite their effectiveness in various applications, the bilinear models with massive number of parameters can easily suffer from the